ShivaSubhanS/MoRo/README.md

   First, download the PROX dataset from their official [project page](https://prox.is.tue.mpg.de/).

-  Additionally, download `keypoints_openpose` and `mask_joint` from [TODO:here]() and place them under the dataset directory.
+  Additionally, download `keypoints_openpose` and `mask_joint` from [here](https://drive.google.com/file/d/1NY22JwWsyaGudhWnWYnVgeIYQtlZyZWQ/view?usp=sharing) and place them under the dataset directory.

   Finally, run the provided preprocessing script at `scripts/preprocess/process_prox_bbox.py` to generate the bounding box files.

 ### Checkpoints

-For the ViT backbone, we use the pretrained weights from 4DHumans (download model from the `Training` section of official [repo](https://github.com/shubham-goel/4D-Humans/tree/main)).
-Place it at `ckpt/backbones/vit_pose_hmr2.pth`.
+Make sure the required pretrained weights and released checkpoints are placed at the exact paths below.

 <!-- For custom videos, we leverage [SPEC](https://github.com/mkocabas/SPEC) to estimate the camera focal length.
 The checkpoint can be downloaded [here](https://drive.google.com/file/d/1t4tO0OM5s8XDvAzPW-5HaOkQuV3dHBdO/view?usp=sharing) and placed under `ckpt`.  -->

-The checkpoint for Mesh-VQ-VAE and MoRo can be downloaded [TODO:here]().
+The checkpoint for Mesh-VQ-VAE and MoRo can be downloaded [here](https://drive.google.com/drive/folders/1Pkw80CFhhjrOo9idE7ywemGxC-Hoe5QT?usp=sharing).
 Place the tokenizer checkpoint at `ckpt/tokenizer/tokenizer.ckpt` and MoRo checkpoint at `exp/mask_transformer/MIMO-vit-release/video_train/checkpoints/last.ckpt`.

+To train from scratch, we use the pretrained weights from 4DHumans (download model from the `Training` section of official [repo](https://github.com/shubham-goel/4D-Humans/tree/main)) for the ViT backbone.
+Place it at `ckpt/backbones/vit_pose_hmr2.pth`.

 ### Structure

 The data should be organized as follows:
 ```
 MoRo
 ├── body_models
+|   ├── smpl
+|   ├── smplh
 │   ├── smplx
 │   ├── smplx_ConnectionMatrices
+|   ├── J_regressor_h36m.npy
+|   ├── smpl_neutral_J_regressor.pt
+|   ├── smplx2smpl_sparse.pt
 ├── ckpt
 │   ├── backbones
 │   │   ├── vit_pose_hmr2.pth